 Guide to the role of civil society organisations in asset recovery

-The guide was first developed by the International Centre for Asset Recovery of the Basel Institute on Governance, jointly with partners, in the context of the Arab Forum on Asset Recovery (AFAR).
-Its content however is applicable at a global level and can serve as a useful guidance to CSOs from other regions as well.
-It has therefore been translated into a growing number of languages which will be made available through the website.
+The guide was first developed by the International Centre for Asset Recovery at the Basel Institute on Governance, jointly with partners, in the context of the Arab Forum on Asset Recovery (AFAR).
+Its content is applicable at a global level and can serve as a useful guidance to CSOs from other regions as well.